-Elite professional athletes are always looking for ways to improve their performances and the slighest alterations to lifestyle, training and diet can make all the difference.
+Elite professional athletes are always looking for ways to improve their performances and the slightest alterations to lifestyle, training and diet can make all the difference.

-In recent years, more and more footballers have begun drinking mate - a drink enjoyed by Pope Francis, no less - with the trend spreading across the Atlantic from South America to Europe.
+In recent years, more and more footballers have begun drinking yerba mate - a drink also enjoyed by the late Pope Francis, no less - with the trend spreading across the Atlantic from South America to Europe.

-Mate (pronounced mah-teh) is a traditional South American caffeine-rich hot drink made with dried and chopped yerba mate leaves.
+Mate (pronounced mah-teh), or yerba mate, is a traditional South American caffeine-rich hot drink made with dried and chopped yerba mate leaves.

 It is bitter in flavour and is particularly popular in countries such as Uruguay, Argentina, Paraguay and Brazil, as well as Syria and Lebanon.